15 Tips From Remote Work Experts

 “Don’t be afraid of changing your workplace.
 Put a laptop on the ironing board or windowsill, sit a bit with your dog on the floor, sit next to your kid while they watch cartoons.
 There is a lot of variety, and you can make use of it.
 Don’t be afraid to experiment since everyone is different, and one size doesn’t fit all.”

-A remote workplace setup showing a monitor, laptop, and iPad on the desk, illustrating the working remotely tip to change up your workspace
+A setup showing a monitor, laptop, and iPad on the desk illustrates a good space to work remotely.

 Tomislav Modric, Full-stack Web Developer